 We have discussed the major factors to consider when selecting a raft.
 However there are other variables to consider.
 If you live close to a manufacturer it is nice to be able to drive your raft to the shop to have it fixed.
 At some point most rafts need some work done.
 Shipping a raft can be a pain and having a local shop that is familiar with your raft leads to more consistent outcomes.

 In general, it is best to have the smallest raft that will work for you.
 Smaller boats work better to carry/pack/store, fit through smaller channels, and are more fun paddle rafts.
-In general it is easier to take a smaller raft on a big river than a bigger raft on a small river.
+Most of the time, it is easier to take a smaller raft on a big river than a bigger raft on a small river.